drnic/docker-server-boshrelease/README.md

 templates/make_manifest aws-ec2
 bosh -n deploy
 ```

+### Additional infrastructures & operating systems

+BOSH supports AWS, OpenStack, vSphere and many other infrastuctures.
+There may not be stemcells available that support Docker.

+In this current spike it is hard coded to support Ubuntu; and thus you must use an Ubuntu stemcell that is ready to install LXC and Docker (which is automated at runtime).

+More work is coming for optimizing the installation of Docker; for support for CentOS; and for support for additional infrastructures.

+## Options

 There are also additional templates that you can mix in to enabled/disable/configure your Docker servers.